This chapter explains the foundations of asynchronous programming in JavaScript.

 As an example, consider a function readFile()

 that reads a text file and returns its contents asynchronously.
-This is how you call readFile()
+This is how we call readFile()

 if it uses Node.js-style callbacks: